learn-co-curriculum/dsc-project-template/README.md

 # Module 1 project template

+The purpose of this repository is to provide structure and begin to model best practices for data science project repositories.
+Student repositories become  useful in the job search, as employers can review the qualitiy of student work _before_ the interview.
+To set students up for success, the module 1 project is expected to mirror the structure of this repository.
+All content is in draft form, to guide students in creating project repositories.
+Repository structure will mature further with later projects.

 This repo contains:
 - TEMPLATE_README: An example of a Readme for your project
 - `dsc-mod1-project-template.ipynb`: A starter jupyter notebook